Unless otherwise noted, the official Federation High School Rulebook will be used for this tournament.

 If all of the above does not yield a seeding order, a coin toss involving the teams still tie will be used to determine the final order.
 Tournament officials will represent any team not present in the coin toss.

+Each team will receive 18 caps as part of their non-refundable registration fee.
+Logos and colors need to come from the catalog and existing artwork.
+Custom logo artwork or colors will incur additional cost for design.
 Refund requests prior to event start: Prior to your cap order being placed and before June 1 - your credit toward a future event will be your full tournament registration.
-Once your cap order has been placed and prior to June 1 - you will receive your team caps plus a registration fee credit less $350.
+Once your cap order has been placed and prior to June 1 - you will receive your team caps plus a registration fee credit less $475.
 After June 1 - no credits will be given.
-Your will receive your team caps.
+You will receive your team caps.